ysmood/github-trending/readme.md

 ## Design the Algorithm

 How to score a repository by its quality?
 What will make you think a repository's quality is high?
 Normally we use scores to measure the quality of things.
 We can try to think of a method to score repositories.
 Here's my idea.
 If we star a repository the author of it will be trustable for us.
-Maybe it's not 100% right but it's not bad to use it as a solution.
+Maybe it's not 100% right but it's not bad to use it as a solution, we can optimize it later.
 If any author stars a repository we add a score to it, such as if 3 authors we trust stared the same repository then the repository get 3 scores.
-We iterate through all the authors then use the scores to sort the repositories and create our personalized Github trending.
+We iterate through all the authors we stared then use the scores to sort the repositories and create our personalized Github trending.

 ## The Approach